 Commenting on the Zülpich project, Pim Wareman, CEO of the Smurfit Kappa Recycled Paper Cluster, said, “The unveiling of this state-of-the-art multi-fuel boiler is yet another example of how, at Smurfit Kappa, sustainability is part of our DNA.

 "The project shows that economic efficiency and sustainability are by no means mutually exclusive but can go together hand in hand taking the mill on a very positive journey."

 The circular approach at Zülpich will also involve creating loops with Smurfit Kappa’s Parenco and Roermond paper mills in the Netherlands.

 Residual materials from Parenco and Roermond facilities will be a source of fuel for the boiler at the mill.

-"With this investment, and by turning side streams from the paper manufacturing process such as rejects and biogas into steam and electricity, we are well on track to meet the EU target of -55% CO2 emissions by 2030."
+Andreas Zeitlinger, managing director of the Zülpich paper mill, added, “This investment has reinforced our commitment to a circular business model.
+By turning side streams from the paper manufacturing process such as the rejects and biogas into steam and electricity, we are well on track to meet our sustainability targets."

 Over the coming months, the Zülpich mill will also see the implementation of a series of initiatives to further enhance its sustainability performance.

 The paper mill produces approximately 500,000 tonnes of paper annually.